Beef Rendang is a delicious hot and sour recipe from Indonesia, a dish that I consider to be a curry.

 That sourness comes from tamarind an ingredient I adore.
 It has the most incredible earthy rich sour flavour and I use it to provide the sour element for dishes like my Chicken Pathia recipe and in my slow roast duck legs.

 That sourness is given another boost with fresh lime juice at the end.

-Then, of course, we have the heat… That unsurprisingly comes from chili.
+Of course, we have the heat, that unsurprisingly comes from chilli.

-I mentioned that my rendang recipe contains a little more sauce than a tradition beef rendang recipe.
+My Beef rendang recipe contains a little more sauce than a traditional rendang recipe.

 Why?
 Well because I am a saucy kinda chap!

 This is strictly speaking called a kalio.
 It contains the same ingredients but is cooked in less time and not reduced as far.

 The long slow cooking and the intense reduction of a classic beef rendang would initially have helped its shelf life.

 There are reports of it lasting a month without spoiling in the refrigerator.
 Not something I would want to try to be honest!